-Does it ever occur you to think why some managers are better coaches than others?
+Does it ever occur to you to think why some managers are better coaches than others?
 To understand how this works, you first have to understand something called the Growth Mindset.
 Professor Carol Dweck’s findings on people’s approach to learning and intelligence.
 She found that a person has one of the two mindsets, fixed or growth mindset when they approach learning.

 Those with a fixed mindset believe that intelligence is a fixed trait that can’t be changed.
-They spend their time showing and channelling their intelligence or talent instead of developing them.
+They spend their time showing and channeling their intelligence or talent instead of developing them.
 However, those with growth mindsets believe intelligence can grow through a process of development and hard work.

 Growth Mindset at Work

 What connection does it have with coaching you might ask?
 If you are someone with a fixed mindset and don’t believe that intelligence can be improved you wouldn’t take the learning process seriously.
 Researchers Jeffery Pfeffer and Robert Sutton, in their book Hard Facts, Dangerous Half-Truths and Total Nonsense, assert that people who see intelligence as fixed tend to see performance as a measure of their abilities, whereas people with a growth mindset see poor performance as an opportunity to apply more effort or learning to that area.

 Managers with this fixed mindset are less likely to try and help their employees through coaching—no matter what they may be asked to do.

 Researchers found that managers with a fixed mindset who attended workshops illustrating how people can grow and change were more willing to coach, and the quality of their coaching improved.
 So, it appears that coaching can be encouraged if you first convince managers it has the potential to make a difference.

 With the knowledge of Dweck’s growth mindset, managers can be approached at a workplace in different ways to maximize the chances of them in taking learning seriously and becoming effective coaches for their team.
 What can be done?